greenorbitspace/hub/userguide/content/en/docs/glossary/s/spatial-resolution.md

 ---
 title: Spatial Resolution
 ref: spatial-resolution
+weight: 1
+exported_at: '2025-06-16T15:03:06.072363+00:00'
-description: Spatial resolution refers to the smallest discernible detail in an image or a measurement.
-It indicates the amount of detail that can be seen or captured, affecting the clarity and quality of visual data.
+definition: Spatial resolution refers to the smallest distinguishable detail in an image or a dataset, typically measured in units such as meters or pixels.
+It determines the clarity and level of detail that can be observed in spatial data, affecting how well features can be identified and analyzed in geographic and technological contexts.
-notion_page_id: 214d6625-c679-80d3-ac20-cf9e39f7b027
-exported_at: '2025-06-16T14:22:56.374121+00:00'
-tags:
-- Research
-- Standards
-category:
+id: GL208
+categories:
 - Space & Technology
-id: GL208
 ---